dakotafabro/arcana-engine-beta/README.md

 # 🔮 Arcana Engine Beta

 Arcana Engine Beta is a browser-based spiritual companion tool that connects a Haskell backend to a Next.js frontend.
 It helps tarot practitioners reflect on their card pulls and deepen their understanding through AI-assisted interpretation.
-Powered by the OpenAI API, the app offers gentle insight after a user inputs their reflections on a tarot spread.
+Powered by the OpenAI API, the app offers gentle insight after a user inputs their pulled cards into a tarot spread.

-Originally built as a command-line program, Arcana Engine Beta now runs in the browser using `xterm.js` to emulate a terminal interface.
+Originally built as a [command-line program](https://github.com/dakotafabro/arcana-engine-cli), Arcana Engine Beta now runs in the browser using `xterm.js` to emulate a terminal interface.

 ---